Research

 When sea water freezes, it rejects the salt, resulting in a complex network of highly saline brine pockets inside the ice.
 This network is home to a surprising array of life, including bacteria, algae, and grazers small enough to fit inside the brine channels.
 The physical properties of sea ice and the biological community within are influenced by seasonal and spatial variability in temperature, salinity, and light.
 We use a variety of mathematical approaches to understand how these factors interact to determine biological activity within the ice.

-Left: copepods and other microorganisms found within sea ice (photo: J. Reimer).
+Left: the bottom of an ice core appears brown due to ice algae (photo: J. Reimer).
 Middle: dynamics of a nutrient-algae model incorporating spatial heterogeneity through random model coefficients, with model behaviour approximated using a polynomial chaos expansion (colored lines), compared with the same model without spatial heterogeneity (black lines), as explored in publication [17].
-Right: sea ice ecology field work off the coast of Svalbard (photo: J. Reimer).
+Right: sea ice field work off the coast of Alaska (photo: J. Reimer).

 Modeling marine mammals in a warming Arctic